4 Key DevOps Metrics – How To Measure and Improve It

 Evaluating the change failure rate is to automate additional DevOps operations.
 Increased automation results in more consistent and dependable software that is more likely to succeed in production.

-Read more: The DevOps RoadMap for Developers in 2022
+Read more: The DevOps RoadMap for Developers

 The deployment frequency is the frequency a team successfully releases to production.